alejandrocoding/easy-deploy-extension/README.md

 # Easy Deploy - Chrome Extension

-This is a chrome extension...
-WIP
+This is a chrome extension that allows you to manually trigger a GitHub Action.

 ### How to run locally

-1. Clone repo and install dependencies
+1. Clone this repository and install dependencies using `npm install` inside the cloned folder
-2. Run the server `npm start` _(watch mode enabled)_
+2. Run the local development server using `npm start` _(watch mode enabled)_
 3. Open a new chrome tab with the following URL: <chrome://extensions/>
-4. Enable developer mode and click LOAD UNPACKED
+4. Enable developer mode and click **LOAD UNPACKED**

   ![Screenshot from documentation](https://developer.chrome.com/static/images/get_started/load_extension.png "Screenshot from documentation")

   [Chrome documentation and image source](https://developer.chrome.com/extensions/getstarted#manifest)

-5. Select the dist folder
+5. Select the `dist/` folder
-6. Go to GitHub page, refresh and click on the extension to see the popup working
+6. Open GitHub.com page and navigate to your repository, click on the extension to see the popup working

-Note: Keep in mind when developing in local, either background.ts & contentScript.ts files are being updated dinamically
+Note: Keep in mind when developing locally, neither `background.ts` nor `contentScript.ts` are being updated dynamically.
+You have to manually update the extension content from the Chrome extension's page.

 ### Contributions [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/ialex90/easy-deploy/issues)